 In your initial appointment you will be asked to describe your concerns and what you hope to gain from career counseling.
-You and the counselor will decide whether our services are the best campus resource for resolving your concerns.
-If appropriate, you will be referred to another office.
+You and the counselor will decide which services and tools are the best campus resources for your concerns.

 Tools for Assessing Interests, Skills, Values, and Personal Strengths